cbonoz/xrp23/README.md

 Working on DataTrace was a learning experience.
 We gained valuable insights into the intricacies of Ripple EVM and blockchain technology.
 We also deepened our understanding of data validation and its importance in today's digital ecosystem.
 This project has taught us the significance of innovation and adaptability when addressing complex challenges in the blockchain and data validation space.

+### Recompiling the DataTrace smart contract for deployment on XRP EVM

+This contract project uses forge foundry for builds https://book.getfoundry.sh/reference/forge/forge-build

+Compiling contracts:
+`yarn build`

+Copy contents of `.json` contract output to `metadata.js` in the app project.

 ## Running the project (from scratch)